pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

                     status=[STATUS])
 ```

 As you can see the structure is really simple.
 Apart from setting the blueprint, which is the way Flask registers endpoints, we create a simple function that runs the endpoint, and we decorate it assigning the `/rooms` endpoint that serves `GET` requests.
-The function will run some logic and eventually return a `Response` that contains JSON data, the correct mimetype, and an HTTP status that represents the success or failure of the logic.
+The function will run some logic and eventually return a `Response` that contains JSON data, the correct MIME type, and an HTTP status that represents the success or failure of the logic.

 The above template becomes the following code that you can put in `rentomatic/rest/room.py` [^restroom]

-[^restroom]: The Rent-o-matic rest/room is obviously connected with Day of the Tentacle's Chron-O-John
+[^restroom]: The Rent-o-Matic rest/room is obviously connected with Day of the Tentacle's Chron-O-John

 ``` python
 import json